The heterogeneous impact of the EU-Canada agreement with causal machine learning: Related Literature

-In this paper, we explore the scope for using a potential outcome model to assess the causal impact of preferential trade agreements.\footnote{The framework for causal inference that uses ‘potential outcomes’ to define causal effects at the unit level in the context of randomized experiments and quasi-experiments is dubbed Rubin Causal Model \citep{Rubin2005}.
+In this paper, we explore the scope for using a potential outcome model to assess the causal impact of preferential trade agreements.\footnote{The framework for causal inference that uses ‘potential outcomes’ to define causal effects at the unit level in the context of randomized experiments and quasi-experiments is dubbed the Rubin Causal Model \citep{Rubin2005}.
 The introduction of this framework in economics helped comply with the so-called \textit{credibility revolution} cited by \citet{Angrist_Pischke_2010}.} In particular, we draw from the most recent advances in causal machine learning, whose aim is to estimate average causal effects after predicting the missing potential outcomes with non-parametric methods \citep{abadie2010synthetic, abadie2015comparative, arkhangelsky2019synthetic, chernozhukov2021exact}.
-Specifically, we leverage the literature on matrix completion that originally exploited observed information to predict unobserved information when matrices are sparse \citep{candes2010matrix,candes2012exact,mazumder2010spectral}.
-For our purpose, we adapt the algorithm initially proposed by \citet{athey2021matrix}, whose intuition is that a matrix approach can also be used for causal inference while allowing for time dependence, unregularized units and time-fixed effects.
-All properties that, according to \citet{athey2021matrix}, help boost the quality of potential outcomes' predictions.
+Specifically, we leverage the literature on matrix completion, which originally exploited observed information to predict unobserved entries when matrices are sparse \citep{candes2010matrix,candes2012exact,mazumder2010spectral}.
+For our purpose, we adapt the algorithm proposed by \citet{athey2021matrix}, whose intuition is that a matrix approach can also be used for causal inference while allowing for an exogeneity assumption that is weaker than the one in methods using control groups \citep{Poulos_et_al_2021, Xu_2017, Athey_2015}.